0xPolygonMiden/.github/profile/README.md

 | [Examples](https://github.com/0xPolygonMiden/examples)        | Examples of using the Miden VM and Miden assembly. |

 ## Status
-We have a [public testnet](https://docs.polygon.technology/miden/miden-base/introduction/get-started/create-account-use-faucet/), and you can interact with our Miden node using the Miden client.
-Currently, you can only use predefined smart contracts and node scripts.
-As soon as we have our compiler, builders can start writing their own contracts.
+The [public testnet](https://docs.polygon.technology/miden/miden-base/introduction/get-started/create-account-use-faucet/) is up and running.
+You can interact with the Miden node using the Miden client.
+Currently, there are only predefined smart contracts and node scripts.
+As soon as there is the Miden Rust compiler, builders can start writing their own contracts.

-You can also use the Miden VM v0.9 locally and on our [playground](https://0xpolygonmiden.github.io/examples/).
+You can also use the Miden VM v0.9 locally and on the Miden [playground](https://0xpolygonmiden.github.io/examples/).
 For more detailed information, check out the Miden VM repository or our [Miden VM docs](https://wiki.polygon.technology/docs/miden/intro/main).

 If you want to use parts of Polygon Miden - like the Miden VM or AirScript - please contact [us](dschmid@polygon.technology).

 ## Design

 ### Key features of Polygon Miden
-1. **Client-side proving**, where users can locally execute transactions and create proofs of them on their own.
+1. **Client-side proving** where users can locally execute transactions and create proofs of them on their own.
 2. **Parallel transaction execution** where causally independent transactions can be processed in parallel.
 3. **Privacy** which includes the ability to engage in private transactions as well as have privacy-preserving smart contracts.
 4. **Support for composable smart contracts** via safe but Turing-complete language.
 This is needed to support safer wallets, DeFi, DAOs, and many other cool use cases.